There are a variety of diseases that cattle owners should be aware of. These include:

 The USDA has jurisdiction over international movement of animals.
 Any questions about international movement of animals or animal products should be directed to a USDA office.
 Contact the New York USDA office.

-Information about the 2021 fair admission requirements is available below, as well as on our Fairs page.
+Information about the 2022 fair admission requirements will be posted below when it is available, as well as on our Fairs page.

 Programs & Permits

 The New York State Cattle Health Assurance Program (NYSCHAP) is an integrated disease prevention program that utilizes a team of advisors to develop a farm-specific herd health plan.
 The objectives of this integrated herd plan are to increase the herd's health, productivity and profitability; assure food safety, public health, and consumer confidence in animal agriculture; and promote environmental stewardship.
 Learn more.
 The Department coordinates with Cornell University to administer the program.